What is Local SEO?

 If you’re wondering what we do at Rocket Pilots, we submit the information manually on behalf of our clients.
 This way we are certain what was submitted and we avoid the client having to pay for the free listings every month or year.

 For sure they main citation is your google plus listing.
 You will need to create a Google My Business account in order to manage your Google + account.

 Creating a Google My Business and Google + account is very easy.
 You’ll need to add a profile picture and a cover photo, write a tagline, choose a primary business category and add additional business categories.
 You will of course add the basics about the business like name, address, phone number, website and hours of operation.
 Upload a few pics and add a few social postings and you will be all set.
 It’s an easy process but Goolge My Business is also the cornerstone to local SEO so it should not be overlooked.

 Google will need to ensure you own the business.
 In order to verify the business they will mail you a postcard with a 4 digit pin.
 After you receive the pin and postcard log back in and type in the 4 digit pin.

-Customers can also leave reviews on your Google Plus page which can show up on the Search Engine Results Page.
+Customers can also leave reviews on your Google My Business page which can show up on the Search Engine Results Page.
 In fact, listings with several positive Google reviews tend to have higher Organic Click Through Rates.